Affine geometric description of thermodynamics: Preliminaries

 \subsection{Information geometry}

-Information geometry is a geometrization of mathematical statistics\, \cite{AmariNagaoka2000}, and a study on statistical manifolds\,\cite{{Matsuzoe2010}}.
+Information geometry is a geometrization of mathematical statistics\, \cite{AmariNagaoka2000}, and a study of statistical manifolds\,\cite{Matsuzoe2010}.
 The definition of statistical manifold is given from a viewpoint of differential geometry as follows.
-Let $(\cM,g)$ be a (pseudo-) Riemannian manifold, and $\nabla$ a torsion-free affine connection.
+Let $(\cM,g)$ be an $n$-dimensional (pseudo-) Riemannian manifold, and $\nabla$ a torsion-free affine connection.
 If $\nabla$ satisfies the Codatti equation\,\cite{NomizuSasaki1994},

 then the triplet $(\cM,\nabla,g)$ is referred to as a {\it statistical manifold}\,\cite{Kurose1994}.

 One pair of connections explained below plays various roles in information geometry.
 Let $g$ be a pseudo-Riemannian metric tensor field on $\cM$, and $\nabla$ an affine connection.
 If a connection $\nabla^{*}$ satisfies the condition